Burnay Palace

-Burnay Palace (Portuguese: Palácio Burnay) is a Portuguese palace located in the Alcântara parish in Lisbon, Portugal.
+Burnay Palace (Portuguese: Palácio Burnay) is a palace in the Alcântara parish in Lisbon, Portugal.

 History

-The origins of the palace lie with D. César de Meneses, having started in 1701 and ended in 1734.
-The palace has since undergone changes and restoration works in the nineteenth century and more recently in the early 1940s.
+The palace was constructed by Vasco César de Meneses between 1701 and 1734.
+Later purchased by Henrique Burnay, 1st Count of Burnay, the palace has since undergone changes and restoration works in the nineteenth century and more recently in the early 1940s.

 The palace is also called by the Palace of the Patriarchs because it was previously the official summer residence of the Patriarchs of Lisbon.

-The palace is currently the seat of the Rectory Services and Social Actions of the Technical University of Lisbon.
+The palace is currently the seat of Rectory Services and Social Actions of the Technical University of Lisbon.

+As of early 2024 the palace is not being maintained.
+It has been vandalized and the interior robbed.

-IGESPAR rates the palace as a Property of Interest.
+The Portuguese Directorate-General for Cultural Heritage (DGPC) has rated the palace as a Property of Interest since 1982.